datascientistlyg/udacity_projects/README.md

-# Housing Price AnalysisI am really interested in real estate market and always interested what causing the housing price.
+# Housing Price Analysis

+I am really interested in real estate market and always interested what causing the housing price.
 I did analysis using the dataset(AmesHouring.csv) I found from Kaggle.
 And I found the answers to the following questions:
-How the factors correlated with each other?
+1. How the factors correlated with each other?
-What are the factors which affects the housing price mostly?
+2. What are the factors which affects the housing price mostly?
-Is the result be intuitively verified?
+3. Is the result be intuitively verified?

 ## Installations
 NumPy